Bentonville Domestic Violence Lawyer

 After realizing how little information clients were getting about what effect on their gun rights their pending charges may have, I decided to do the research and teach other lawyers and judges myself.
-As a skilled Bentonville criminal defense attorney serving all of Northwest Arkansas, I have extensive experience with these charges.
+As a skilled Bentonville domestic violence attorney serving all of Northwest Arkansas, I have extensive experience with these criminal charges.

 The Gun Control Act of 1968 was amended in 1996 to add a firearm restriction for any person convicted of a misdemeanor crime of domestic violence.
-This means that even though your state may not ban you from owning firearms due to a misdemeanor domestic violence conviction, you may be banned federally.
+Even though your state may not ban you from owning firearms due to a misdemeanor domestic violence conviction, you may be prohibited federally.
 So it's important to know what you are charged with and what effect it will have on gun rights.

 The Offense - Part I